Nazca lines: Palpa glyphs

 The Paracas culture is considered by some historians to be the possible precursor that influenced the development of the Nazca Lines.
 In 2018, drones used by archaeologists revealed 25 geoglyphs in the Palpa province that are being assigned to the Paracas culture.
 Many predate the associated Nazca lines by a thousand years.
 Some demonstrate a significant difference in the subjects and locations, such as some being on hillsides.
 Their co-discoverer, Peruvian archaeologist Luis Jaime Castillo Butters, indicates that many of these newly discovered geoglyphs represent warriors.
 The Paracas is the same group that some believe created the well-known geoglyph known as the Paracas Candelabra.

 Chinchas glyphs

 Farther north from the Nazca, Palpas region and along the Peruvian coast are other glyphs from the Chincha culture that have also been discovered.

 Images

+The following are images of some of the Nazca lines.